-4.5.
-Verification of trip validity

 4.5.1.
+Verification of trip validity (The Contracting Party applying WLTC 4 phases)

+4.5.1.1.
 Tolerances around the vehicle CO2 characteristic curve

 The upper tolerance of the vehicle CO2 characteristic curve is tol1H=45% for urban driving and tol1H=40% for rural and motorway driving.